2 & 3 Ingredient Dog Treat Recipes – 3 Meaty Dog Treats Your Pup Will Love

 Read the labels on any ingredients to keep the experience of homemade dog treats safe for your pet.The ASPCA has an extensive list of unsafe food here.

 Question 2..
 How Long Can Homemade Dog Treats Last?

-A good rule of thumb here is to treat homemade dog treats like you would human food.
+A good rule of thumb here is to treat homemade dog treats (like my pizza for dogs recipe) like you would human food.

 Most of the time dog treats that you make yourself aren’t going to have the preservatives of the kind you buy at the store.
 That means you’ll have to use them up more quickly, so it’s a good idea to keep the batches small.

 If dog treats are meat based it’s also important that you refrigerate them – especially if they aren’t all eaten right away.

 Generally speaking meat based dog treats will last 3 to 4 days – if refrigerated or dried (like jerky).